pygbe/pygbe/docs/intro.rst

 Biomolecular electrostatics:
 ----------------------------

-For this application PyGBe computes solvation energies for proteins modeled with any number of dielectric regions.
-It uses uses a continuum model and the mathematical formulation follows Yoon and Lenhoff (1990) for solving the Poisson-Boltzmann equation of the `implicit-solvent <https://en.wikipedia.org/wiki/Implicit_solvation>`__ model in integral form.
+In this application, PyGBe uses continuum electrostatics to compute the solvation energy for proteins modeled with any number of dielectric regions.
+The mathematical formulation follows Yoon and Lenhoff (1990) for solving the Poisson-Boltzmann equation of the `implicit-solvent <https://en.wikipedia.org/wiki/Implicit_solvation>`__ model in integral form.